Frequently Asked Questions

 Will there be food or drinks?

-Yes, there will be food trucks and drink vendors at the starting point.
-Food and beverages will also be for sale at the Jacksonville Landing.
+Yes, there will be food trucks and drink vendors at the start and end points.

 Will medical personnel and police be present?